Charles Duke: Cultural depictions

 Duke was the subject of the documentary Lunar Tribute, which premiered at the American Museum of Natural History's Hayden Planetarium on October 20, 2017.
 At a panel after the screening, Neil deGrasse Tyson noted that Duke was the youngest person to walk on the Moon.
 Duke responded that at age 82, he still was.
 He joined the Back to Space organization in 2018 as an Astronaut Consultant with the goal of inspiring through film the next generation to go to Mars.
 He was featured prominently in the BBC World Service Podcast, 13 Minutes to the Moon, released in 2019 to mark 50 years since the Apollo 11 mission.

 In 2018, country music duo The Stryker Brothers released the song "Charlie Duke Took Country Music To The Moon", which tells the true story of how Duke brought two audio cassette tapes of country music to play during the Apollo 16 mission.
 Duke's friend Bill Bailey, a disc jockey at Houston-area country music radio station KIKK, had enlisted several country stars of the time to provide personalized recordings for the astronauts.
 The tapes were introduced by Merle Haggard, and other artists included Porter Wagoner, Dolly Parton, Buck Owens, Jerry Reed, Chet Atkins, and Floyd Cramer.

 "The Stryker Brothers" was the stage name for a collaboration between Robert Earl Keen and Randy Rogers, but the two initially kept their identities secret, with promotional material claiming that the music originated from two actual brothers who had died in a prison fire.
 Duke appeared in an online video asserting that he got to know the brothers as children at the home of disc jockey Bailey, and that he gave them a copy of the tapes following his return from the Moon.
 In reality, Duke met Rogers at an event in New Braunfels, where both men live.

 Duke is a character in episode 34 of the fictional youth audio adventure series Jonathan Park.
 The script was based on an interview conducted with Duke by the series production team.

 In the 1998 miniseries From the Earth to the Moon, Duke was played by J. Downing.

-In the 2019 alternate history web television series For All Mankind, he is played by Ben Begley.
+In the 2019 alternate history web television series For All Mankind, Duke is played by Ben Begley.